Personal Guarantees by Directors: Definition, Risks, Advice

 Director’s personal guarantees are a measure of security used by financial institutions and lenders to protect themselves when providing loans.
 When directors seek funding for their business and sign a ‘personal guarantee’, it is a legally binding waiver that bypasses the limited liability status of a limited company during debt recovery.
 In such cases, the company directors’ personal assets may be at risk as they become liable for the relevant business debt that is covered by the guarantee.

-When seeking funding for a business, many business loans, financial arrangements, or leases require the company director to add his/her personal guarantee, backed by their own assets.
-Since the limited company structure is designed to keep the director’s personal finances completely separate from those of the business via the limited liability status, these clauses are extremely significant, and should not be undertaken lightly.
-Signing a director’s guarantee is known as ‘piercing the corporate veil.’
+When seeking funding for a business, many business loans, financial arrangements, or leases require the company director to sign a personal guarantee as a form of security for the lender.
+Since the limited company structure is designed to keep the directors’ personal finances completely separate from those of the business via the limited liability status, these clauses are extremely significant and should not be undertaken lightly.
+Signing a directors’ personal guarantee is referred to as ‘piercing the corporate veil’.